meltingcore/bg/food-court/Rules.md

 - **Drawing Cards**
   - [O] Discard Cards - Ask an opponent to discard 2 cards of their choice from their hand.
 If they don't have 2 cards in their hand, they instead discard 2 cards from the draw pile.
-  - [D] Draw Cards - Draw 2 cards from the draw deck for your hand, disregarding the 8 cards hand limit.
+  - [D] Draw Cards - Draw 2 cards from the draw deck for your hand.
 - **Recipe Scores**
-  - [O] Score Less - Make an opponent's cooked recipe to score 1 VP less.
+  - [O] Score Less - Make an opponent's cooked recipe score 1 VP less.
-  - [D] Score More - Make a recipe you cooked to score 1 VP more.
+  - [D] Score More - Make a recipe you cooked score 1 VP more.
 - **Redistribute Cards**
   - [O] Extract Cards - Ask an opponent to draw 3 random cards directly from their draw pile and discard them.
   - [D] Restore Cards - Draw 3 random cards from your discard pile to the top of your draw pile.

-- Action cards can only be blocked (so discarded) by the **Block An Action** card.
-The card can be used cumulatively (so your opponent can block your block, you theirs, etc.).
+- Offensive action cards can only be blocked (so discarded) by a **Block Action** card.
+Defensive action cards cannot be blocked.
-- Any cards you get via action cards (i.e. via the "Draw Cards" card) can be played before scoring.
+- Any cards you get to add to your hand via action card effect are not subject to the 8 cards limit.
 - Players always choose the targets of their action cards when possible!
 For example, you choose the utensil card the opponent should disable, the recipe they should lose, etc. But you cannot choose which cards they should discard from their hand or draw/discard cards from their piles instead of them.

+### Block Cards

+Special type of action cards.
+Can be used to block an offensive action cards that were flipped up prior to scoring and other block cards (so your opponent can block your block, you theirs, etc.).
+Played immediately from the hand like any other cards.

 ### Utensil Cards